Volleyball

 The Ideal Hand Grip to Spike a Volleyball

-In modern volleyball many scholars are designing rubrics of evaluation to improve motivating and increase participation in both men’s and women’s modalities.
+In modern volleyball, many scholars are designing evaluation rubrics to improve motivation and increase participation in both men’s and women’s modalities.
 When developing an expert volleyball player, a coach must plan to teach every little detail.
-For instance, how to tight the shoes, how to each and how to think while playing a tough match.
-However, it was when I did my dissertation on the Expertise Development in volleyball that I found the number of details in which volleyball players dedicate to their craft (Da Matta, 2004).
-One of this critical information represents what is the ideal hand grip (shape, position, muscular tonus, and degree of relaxation) necessary to a volleyball player to become an expert hitter.
+For instance, how to tighten the shoes, how to each, and how to think while playing a tough match.
+However, when I did my dissertation on Expertise Development in volleyball, I found the number of details in which volleyball players dedicate to their craft (Da Matta, 2004).
+One of these critical pieces of information represents the ideal hand grip (shape, position, muscular tonus, and degree of relaxation) necessary for a volleyball player to become an expert hitter.

-The Hand Grip and Snapped Wrist - The finesse of a volleyball strike requires players to acquire a hand position that maximizes the ball control, the direction and the intensity of power applied on the ball.
-This is only possible is expert players learn the already snapped wrist with the indicator placed on the center of the ball.
-The ideal Hand Grip and Already Snapped Wrist (HGASW) consists in relaxing the hands to its natural scooped position, so it fits perfectly on the shape of the ball.
-The striking for spike requires players to be relaxed and being able to finalize their movements with the wrist snap.
-There are some coaches who teach their players to hit the ball hard with their hands and arms very stiff.
+The Hand Grip and Snapped Wrist - The finesse of a volleyball strike requires players to acquire a hand position that maximizes the ball control, the direction, and the intensity of power applied to the ball.
+This is only possible if expert players learn the already snapped wrist with the indicator placed on the center of the ball.
+The ideal Hand Grip and Already Snapped Wrist (HGASW) consists of relaxing the hands to their natural scooped position so it fit perfectly on the shape of the ball.
+Striking for spike requires players to be relaxed and be able to finalize their movements with the wrist snap.
+Some coaches teach their players to hit the ball hard with their hands and arms very stiff.
 Every person is entitled to their own opinion.
-Nevertheless, the expert coaches know that the volleyball spiking skill resembles the muscular tonus of piano players and the muscular contractions happen only at the exact moment in which the player is contacting the ball.
-The objective reality of these findings can be verified through a frame-by-frame video analysis of expert players.
+Nevertheless, the expert coaches know that the volleyball spiking skill resembles the muscular tonus of piano players, and the muscular contractions happen only at the exact moment in which the player contacts the ball.
+The objective reality of these findings can be verified through frame-by-frame video analysis of expert players.

-WHY/PURPOSE: The specificity of the hand position determines the quality and the accuracy of a manipulative skills.
-In volleyball the fine motor skills displayed by expert players are directly associated with the anatomical and neuro functional disposition of wrist, hands, and fingers before and during the ball contact.
+WHY/PURPOSE: The specificity of the hand position determines the quality and the accuracy of manipulative skills.
+In volleyball, the fine motor skills displayed by expert players are directly associated with the anatomical and neuro functional disposition of wrist, hands, and fingers before and during the ball contact.

-As a result of expert training and in order to acquire advanced techniques, elite players need to match their anatomical controls with the best dispositions to perform advanced shots in volleyball spike.
-In a very principled way most experts reported: 1.
-Their hands had the same shape of the ball; 2.
-At the moment of contact their wrists were already in the position of being flexed forward, never in dorsi-flexion; 3.
+As a result of expert training and to acquire advanced techniques, elite players must match their anatomical controls with the best dispositions to perform advanced shots in volleyball spike.
+In a very principled way, most experts reported: 1.
+Their hands had the same shape as the ball; 2.
+At the moment of contact, their wrists were already in the position of being flexed forward, never in dorsiflexion; 3.
 Performing the spike was based on a very relaxed approach from slow to fast; 4.
-Their bodies were also fully relaxed and they could “feel” their pointing toes, hips extension, trunk and shoulder rotation, arm reaching out and fluid wrist snap using the triangle shaped hands and already snapped wrist.
+Their bodies were also fully relaxed, and they could “feel” their pointing toes, hips extension, trunk and shoulder rotation, arm reaching out, and fluid wrist snap using the triangle-shaped hands and already snapped wrist.

 HOW:

-- With arms very relaxed, practice slapping the ball placing indicators at the midline of the ball.
+- With arms very relaxed, practice slapping the ball, and placing indicators at the midline of the ball.

-- From the top-down snap motion, slice the ball to the right and to the left, as if you would be performing the cut shot in and the cut shot out.
+- From the top-down snap motion, slice the ball to the right and to the left as if you are performing the cut shot in, and the cut shot out.

 - Practice all tasks described previously from the ground and then after a self-toss to spike.